New Trends In Multi-Cloud Connectivity

 But if done well, using multiple clouds can help avoid vendor lock-in and reduce dependency on a single provider, even leveraging the competitive tension between the different cloud environments to reduce cost and boost service levels.

-3 reasons to go multi-cloud
+3 Reasons to go multi-cloud

 1. Eliminate vendor lock-in: Harness the power of the cloud and get the most value out of your partnership with each service provider